29 July 2017

-The Cambridge GSP programme offers participants a unique opportunity to draw upon a rich reserve of knowledge and to consolidate their learning in a variety of ways.
-Participants must be from IARU member institutions, and will benefit immensely from the exchange of ideas with lecturers and with other GSP students.
+The Cambridge Global Summer Programme offers participants a unique opportunity to draw upon a rich reserve of knowledge and to consolidate their learning in a variety of ways.
+Participants will normally be from IARU member institutions, and will benefit immensely from the exchange of ideas with lecturers and with other GSP students.

-Plenary sessions (20+) add to the core course, and offer the opportunity for the GSP group to interact with participants on other Summer Programmes.
-Many relate well to the IARU GSP theme: Our Changing World.
+Plenary sessions (12+) add to the core course, and offer the opportunity for the GSP group to interact with participants on other Summer Programmes.
+Talks are themed: Connections and Conflicts (Interdisciplinary Terms I and II, Ancient and Classical Worlds); Prediction and Progress (Science); States and Nations (History); Another country (Literature).
+Several will relate well to the IARU GSP theme: Visions of the Future.

-Four papers to be written (one per week) on subjects informed by core course attendance (relating to the theme: Our Changing World, interpreted through History, Literature and International Relations).
+Four essays to be written (one sent in advance, and then one essay per week) on subjects informed by core course attendance (relating to the theme: Visions of the Future, primarily interpreted through history, philosophy, literature and international relations).

-Four Cambridge-style supervision sessions (each c1.5 hours) for 2-3 of students, during which their papers are reviewed and discussed.
+Four Cambridge-style supervision sessions (each c1.5 hours) for 2-3 students, during which their essays are reviewed and discussed.

-This combination of self-directed research, course, lectures, discussions and supervisions will be both rigorous and intensive.
-The weekly meeting with the GSP Programme Director and Coordinator allows for further discussion and consolidation of the various elements of the programme.
+This combination of self-directed research, core course, plenary lectures, review and discussion meetings, essays, supervisions and a presentation will be both rigorous and intensive.
+The regular review meetings with the GSP Programme Director and Coordinator allow for further discussion and consolidation of the various elements of the programme.